- Business and Employment»

 The platform is easy to use, you can communicate efficiently with an easy to understand console.
 It's easy to navigate and even if you aren't experienced with Fiverr® you should be able to understand it.

+You can compare costs and services among many sellers.
 Buying is so simple, each buyer has their own delivery dates, and gig offerings.
-You can compare costs between many buyers and search functions for what you are looking for are plentiful.
+There are plenty of search functions so you can find what you are looking for.

 Some sellers show samples of their work and this is shown in a carousel for you to peruse before buying.